jmiiller/jmiiller/README.md

 ## Hi there 👋, I'm Jeff!
 Welcome to my profile!

-I am a Senior Software Engineer - Team Lead @ Replicon.
+I am a Team Lead @ Paceline.

 ---